shaloo/docs.arcana/docs/concepts/authtype/pwdless.md

 With Arcana Auth, users can easily onboard any Web3 application with passwordless authentication simply by providing an email ID.

 Application users receive an email verification link or a time-sensitive OTP that can be used to log in to the application.
-This passwordless approach eliminates the need to remember passwords or share social account identifiers with the application provider, making the onboarding process completely frictionless.
+This passwordless approach eliminates the need to remember passwords or share social account identifiers with the application provider, making the onboarding process completely friction-free.

 !!! note